depasquale-lab/StateSpaceDynamics.jl/docs/src/tutorials/hmm_model_selection_example.md

 In principle, one can fit an HMM with any number of states, but how do we choose?
 One generally has no ground truth, except for the most rare cases.
 So it begs the question:
 How do we select the number of hidden states K?
-In this tutorial we will demonstrate a few typical approaches for model selection.
+In this tutorial we will demonstrate a few typical approaches for model selection with enhanced cross-validation integration.

 ## Load Required Packages